 - Jury Trial set for 12/10/2018 09:00 AM

 On July 2, 2018, the parties entered into mandatory settlement negotiations, at the direction of the Court, in front of Magistrate Judge Elizabeth LaPorte.
-After performing due diligence with Defendants representations, yet standing by the allegations in the Complaint, Plaintiffs concluded that pursuing this case as a class action would not be cost effective, nor lead to any meaningful recovery to the proposed classes, and that actions by the Securities and Exchange Commission and the United States Department of Justice would remain the vindicate the public interest in the matters at issue in the Action.
+After performing due diligence with Defendants representations, yet standing by the allegations in the Complaint, Plaintiffs concluded that pursuing this case as a class action would not be cost effective, nor lead to any meaningful recovery to the proposed classes, and that actions by the Securities and Exchange Commission and the United States Department of Justice would remain to vindicate the public interest in the matters at issue in the Action.
 As a result, after consulting with Plaintiffs’ Counsel, Plaintiffs have concluded that the case should be resolved on an individual basis and dismissed.

 On July 20, 2018, the Court entered the stipulation and order dismissing the case under Federal Rule of Civil Procedure 41(a)(1)(A)(ii).